-Important: We updated this article in March 2023 to make sure all info below is both correct and current.
-We’ve gotten a ton of emails from readers basically asking the same question: “How can I get more money for my disability?”
+Important: We updated this article in January 2024 using the Social Security Administration’s most recent data and policies.
+We’ve gotten a ton of emails from readers all asking the same question: “How can I get more money for my disability?”
 Today, we’ll provide answers for every scenario people asked us about below.

-- The Social Security Administration (SSA) averages your highest monthly paychecks earned over your work history.
-However, you must have worked full-time and paid FICA taxes for 5 in the last 10 years before becoming disabled.
+- The Social Security Administration (SSA) averages your highest monthly paychecks from before you stopped working.
+You must also work full-time for 5 in the last 10 years while paying into Social Security to qualify for SSD payments.

-- Then, they adjust that monthly paycheck amount for current inflation.
+- Then, they adjust that monthly amount for current inflation.

 - Your monthly SSDI payment equals a percentage of that final amount.
-In most cases, it’s 40% of your highest average monthly paycheck earned while working.
+In most cases, it’s 40% of your average monthly paycheck during your highest-paid decade of work.

-However, this reader says she gets just $522 in monthly SSI and needs more money to live on.
+However, this reader says she gets just $622 in monthly SSI and needs more money to live on.
 That’s likely because SSI benefits automatically qualify you for Medicaid health coverage.
 So, her SSI payment shows how much her state deducts to cover her monthly Medicaid premiums.
-Unfortunately, it’s impossible to get more money in SSI benefits based on your health condition or symptoms.
+It’s impossible to get more money in SSI benefits based on your medical condition or symptoms.
 However, many states pay additional cash to SSI recipients on top of their federal payments.

 Related: Slideshow: Social Security Disability FAQs